-A great gathering of skiers, enormous amounts of food and awards and prizes.
+A great gathering of skiers, enormous amounts of food, awards and prizes.

 According to Cross Country Canada, a loppet can be defined as “a great gathering of skiers who ski on a specifically groomed trail either classic (diagonal stride) or free (skating technique) of various distances.
 Enormous amounts of food and drink are consumed during (and after) the event.
 Usually, there’s an after party and celebratory banquet with awards and prizes”.

 The term “Loppet” originated in Europe, where today, they hold ginormous events such as the Swedish Vassaloppet (where 15000 usually attend) or the Norwegian Birke Beinerrennet.

 The larger Canadian loppets include the Canadian Birkebeiner in Alberta; the Keskinada Loppet in Gatineau Quebec; the Mont-Ste-Anne Loppet in Quebec … and more.
 Other long distance events, though not termed as loppets, are Canadian ski marathon in Ottawa, or the “Tour de Gaspe” a multi-day ski event held in culturally-rich Gaspe Peninsula, Quebec.

 For most skiers, they won’t necessarily be participating in the types of events listed above, but many will try the smaller local events, that are community-run, with a friendly and fun atmosphere hosted by the locals These loppets are organized with varied distances of 15 km, 30 km or 50 km for adults and shorter for kids.
 Finish up your day with a feast of home made food, music and awards ceremony with some great swag to take home afterwards.

 In this website, see winter classes for training and education on how to participate.

 Also in this website, see trips for organized weekend trips to loppets in southwestern BC..
 For a full seasonal calendar of all organized loppets and races in BC, see the CCBC calendar (link)